bozdoz/wp-plugin-leaflet-map/readme.txt

 = Additional questions? =

-For more FAQs, please visit the [FAQ section on Github here](https://github.com/bozdoz/wp-plugin-leaflet-map#frequently-asked-questions).
+For more FAQs, please visit the [FAQ section on GitHub here](https://github.com/bozdoz/wp-plugin-leaflet-map#frequently-asked-questions).

 == Screenshots ==